 Business owners may have to pay a higher price for credit after the exit from the EU and there may be higher interest rates.

 Check your travel requirements

-Another thing to consider is travel between the UK and the EU.
-If this is something you do, you will need to find out how the regulation will change and plan ahead.
+A final point to consider is travel between the UK and the EU.
+If you or your staff members travel to the Continent for work, you will need to find out how the regulation will change and plan ahead.
 British passport holders will need to have 6 months remaining validity on their passports.
-You can read the rules for traveling to the EU after Brexit here.
+To find out more, read the rules for travelling to the EU after Brexit.

 Want some more guidance?